node-3d/addon-tools-raub/README.md

 A C++ implementation of [Events API](https://nodejs.org/api/events.html).

-NOTE: This implementation has some minor deviations from the above standard.
+> Note: This implementation has some minor deviations from the above standard.
 Specifically there is no static `EventEmitter.defaultMaxListeners` property.
 However the dynamic one persists and is infinite (`0`) by default.